 A toxic work environment is one in which employees are not afforded work-life balance, adequate communication tools, effective leadership, and growth opportunities.
 As a result, the company culture becomes riddled with burnout and turnover.

 You’ll know that your employees are happy when they look forward to coming to work because they feel safe, comfortable, and fulfilled in their career.
 When work-life balance feels possible, employee happiness is usually not far behind it.

 A happy workplace reaps the benefits of long-term retention, increased productivity, and innovation.
-Maintaining a positive workplace takes commitment and creativity.
+Maintaining a positive workplace and employee experience takes commitment and creativity.

 At Confetti, we can help you with the creative part.
 Book one of our classes, games or experiences for your staff and show them that you care about their happiness and the culture of your workplace!